Danyaell/first-assignment/README.md

 ## How it works

-This application uses 2 constants, a megabyte data, and an Array 2D called ' buffer '.
+This application uses 2 constants, a megabyte data, and an Array data structure called ' buffer '.
 When we run the app, we initializate the buffer, generating 3 Mb of rows ( process ), and every 3 seconds we delete a row randomly.

 We generate one row like an object, with an id, a device, and a size on Kb, we save it with a push( ) in the buffer, and we add the size to the total size variable.